hungnguyendinh1999/Mini-Project-AI-for-Dyslexia/README.md

 # Mini-Project: AI for Disability
 ## Summarization tool

+The demo can be found here: [Mini-Project: AI for Disability - Demo](https://youtu.be/jqUHPhdGc_s)

 ### Installation
 - For dependencies for both frontend and server directory, run `npm i`
 - For server specifically, also run `npm install -g nodemon`